erikerlandson/coulomb/docs/develop.md

 There are two options to deal with this:

-- Modify your contribution so that it preserves binary compatibility.
-This is the preferred option.
+- Modify your contribution so that it preserves binary compatibility. **This is the preferred option.**
 - If preserving binary compatibility is infeasible, update the value of `ThisBuild / tlBaseVersion` in `build.sbt`

+`coulomb` is currently on a `0.x.y` versioning system, and so changes breaking binary compatibility require a new minor version.
+Non breaking changes result in a new patch version.